Free shipping €150+

 Is the Raspberry Pi 5 backward compatible with Pi 4 accessories?

 Partially.
-The Pi 5 uses the same form factor and GPIO pinout, so cases and HATs are compatible.
+The Pi 5 uses the same form factor and GPIO pinout, so HATs are compatible.
 However, it requires a new 5V/5A power supply (27W USB-C PD).
-The camera and display connectors have also changed, requiring new cables or adapters.
+Pi 4 cases won't fit Pi 5 due to different port layout.
+Camera connectors changed too - you may need new cables.

 How much faster is Raspberry Pi 5 compared to Pi 4?

 The Pi 5 delivers 2-3x performance improvement in most workloads.
-Single-threaded tasks see ~2x improvement, while multi-threaded tasks can achieve 3-3.5x speedup.
-Graphics performance improved even more dramatically, with support for dual 4K@60Hz displays.
+Single-threaded tasks see ~2.4x improvement (Cortex-A76 vs A72), while multi-threaded tasks can achieve 2-3x speedup.
+Compilation is roughly 2.3x faster.
+Graphics performance improved even more, with dual 4K@60Hz display support and Vulkan 1.2.

 Can I use the same SD card from Pi 4 in Pi 5?